nus-cs2103-AY2324S1/tp/docs/team/suryanshkushwaha.md

 * **Project management**:
   * Responsible for the qualify of code and ensuring that the code is up to the standards, in the created PRs.
+  * Releasing of the final Jar file (v1.4) for the project.

 * **Enhancements to existing features**: